-In 2021, the Atlantic striped bass stock was overfished but not experiencing overfishing relative to the updated reference points defined in the 2022 assessment (see below).
-Female spawning stock biomass (SSB) was estimated at 143 million pounds, below the updated SSB threshold of 188 million pounds.
-Total fishing mortality was estimated at 0.14, below both the updated fishing mortality threshold of 0.20 and the updated fishing mortality target of 0.17.
+In 2023, the Atlantic striped bass stock was overfished but not experiencing overfishing relative to the updated reference points defined in the 2024 assessment (see below).
+Female spawning stock biomass (SSB)

+was estimated at 191 million pounds, just below the updated SSB threshold of 197 million pounds.
+Total fishing mortality was estimated at 0.18, below the updated fishing mortality threshold of 0.21 but above the updated fishing mortality target of 0.17.

-Despite recent declines in SSB, the stock is still above the SSB levels observed during the moratorium that was in place in the mid-late 1980s.
+Although the stock remains below the SSB threshold, the stock is still above the SSB levels observed during the moratorium that was in place in the mid-late 1980s, and has increased since the last assessment update.